calzone41/hello-world/README.md

 # hello-world
-reository to learn github features an
+test repository to learn how to use github